Single justice procedure: Procedure

-Under this procedure a single magistrate, supported by a legally qualified adviser, tries adult, summary-only, non-imprisonable offences, by adults or companies, without a court hearing, if the defendant has either pleaded guilty, or not responded to notification of prosecution.
+Under this procedure a single magistrate, supported by a legally qualified adviser, tries summary non-imprisonable offences by adults or companies without a court hearing, if the defendant has either pleaded guilty or not responded to notification of prosecution.
 The defendant can instead choose to attend a hearing in court.
 The government states that the procedure is designed to be an accessible, speedy, effective and more efficient means of delivering justice when dealing with the most minor summary offences, but it has been criticised.

 Scope

 Typical offences dealt with via this means include minor road traffic offences such as speeding and driving without insurance, TV licence evasion and similar matters.
 It was also used to prosecute breaches of lockdown rules during the COVID-19 pandemic.
 Defendants receive notice of the charge by post, including a statement setting out the facts of the offence, and guidance about what next steps to take, including their rights to legal representation.
 They have the option to plead guilty by post, online or to ask for a court hearing in person.
 If a defendant pleads "not guilty" their case will be transferred out of the single justice procedure process, and listed for a in-person court hearing in the usual manner.
 Those pleading guilty, or those who do not respond to the initial notice within 21 days, will have their cases dealt with by a single justice of the peace based on the submitted paperwork alone, without either the prosecutor or defendant being present in person.

 Approximately 535000 cases were heard in magistrates' courts in England and Wales via this procedure in 2020.
-The prosecution must prove their case beyond reasonable doubt, and their written case must satisfy exactly the same rules as would be expected in open court.
 Typically, prosecutions are brought by the Crown Prosecution Service, but the process is also used to bring private prosecutions by, for example, train companies and the TV Licensing company.

 According to HM Courts and Tribunals Service (HMCTS), "Between 1 April 2019 and 30 September 2023, 3,102,392 criminal cases were received into the Single Justice Service, which includes 609,164 receipts through the reformed digital service".